 Can you run us through a taimen fight?

 Taimen have a reputation for being very bad fighters, but I think they are great.
-They are the alpha predator in the river and once hooked they will go and inspect whatever the reason is for its distress.
+They are the alpha predator in the river, and once hooked, they will go and inspect whatever the reason is for their distress.
 So this means that they will often swim straight to the boat.
-Then they might go on a long run and in some cases start jumping.
+Then they might go on a long run and in some cases, start jumping.
 They will also roll, shake their head and try to throw the hook.
-They are escape artists, and I would say that if you land 50% of your fish hooked you are doing well.
+They are escape artists, and I would say that if you land 50% of your fish hooked, you are doing well.
 Taimen are one of the fish that I am most stressed out while fighting.
 It is such a relief to get them in the net.
-So what I do most of the time when I am guiding, and my clients hook a big fish, I will start following it and try to catch it by surprise.
+So what I do most of the time when I am guiding and my clients hook a big fish, I will start following it and try to catch it by surprise.
 I have had rods snap with huge fish that are just impossible to move out of the current.

 Give us some basic general info regarding the guides and operations out in Mongolia.
 How does an angler get there?

 Most of the guides have been in the industry and guiding out in Mongolia for a very long time.
-We also have a few Mongolia guides that would rank among the best guides I’ve worked with.
-As with many special and wild places, it is a long way to get to.
-Normally you will fly into either Beijing or Seoul.
+We also have a few Mongolian guides that would rank among the best guides I’ve worked with.
+It is a long way to get to as with many special and wild places.
+Normally you will fly to either Beijing or Seoul.
 Then you will fly to Ulaanbaatar.
-You normally spend one night in UB and then fly to the closest village, and from there you have about a 2-hour drive to the camp.
+You normally spend one night in UB and then fly to the closest village, and from there, you have about a 2-hour drive to the camp.
 It is a long way for most people, but it is one of the few places in the world where you truly feel that you are away from the normal hustle and bustle of the real world.